yallen99/BattleshipsGame/README.md

 # BattleshipsGame
-Plain old battleships game, but in the console
+Plain old battleships game, made for the Windows console.